 So, although we currently show a surplus for this fiscal year (thanks to the generosity of so many), you can see that those three projects will use up those funds and more.
 This is why everyone’s ongoing support of the Building Fund through use of the monthly Building Fund envelope or on-line fund is so critical.
 The buildings may be paid for, but now they require all of us to support their ongoing maintenance, in addition to the regular giving that makes possible the rest of the life of our parish community.
 As always, your generosity is encouraged and appreciated!

-The Sunday evening Mass will go on its summer vacation beginning Sunday, May 26, and will return Sunday, September 8, the Sunday after Labor Day.
+The Sunday evening Mass has begun its summer vacation, it will return Sunday, September 8, the Sunday after Labor Day.

 Offertory Envelope Booklets Now Available for Pick-up

 Our 2013-2014 annual offertory envelope booklets are now available for pick-up in the parish hall.
 Picking up your annual envelope booklet helps to save the parish almost $2000 in postage!